wp-plugins/participants-database/readme.txt

 1. Managing Database fields: this is where you set up your database fields and all attributes for each field
 2. Edit Record: this is where an individual record can be created or edited
-3. Import CSV File: page where CSV files can be imported, includes detialed instructions and a blank spreadsheet download
+3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==